draghuram/groovy-osgi-console/README.rst

 compilation and deployment in the container.
 Alternatives exist but none of them are much better.

-This becomes apparent to any one who is accustomed to firing up a shell such as Jython or Groovy, start instantiating classes and calling Java APIs from the command prompt.
+This process is especially annoying to some one who is accustomed to firing up a shell such as Jython or Groovy, start instantiating classes and calling Java APIs from the command prompt.
 It is the quickest way of playing around with Java APIs that obviates the need to write classes and compile them.
 How ever, this approach doesn't work with a OSGi contaner such as Virgo because all the java services are only available to the code running in the container.
 So I started looking for ways of running a server in the container that provides network connection to an outside shell such as Jython.
 With the power of Google, I soon found out the following excellent article:

 http://groovy.codehaus.org/Embedding+a+Groovy+Console+in+a+Java+Server+Application